Dave Checketts: Personal life

 Checketts is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).
 In 2007, Checketts was called as president of the church's Yorktown New York Stake, succeeding Gary Crittenden.
 Checketts was featured in the book The Mormon Way of Doing Business by Jeff Benedict.
 In July 2018, Checketts began a three-year term of service as president of the LDS Church's England London Mission.
 During Checketts' mission over 700 missionaries from 54 countries worked together to create open-ended friendship centers.
 The centers helped refugees from other countries to find jobs and homes while learning English and getting settled in England.
 The mission coincided with the COVID-19 pandemic but continued to operate uninterrupted.

 Checketts served as chairman of the Advisory Board of the Clinical Neurosciences Center at the University of Utah Hospital from 2010 to 2018.

-Checketts and his wife, Deb, are the parents of six children.
+Checketts and his wife, Deborah Lynn Leishman, are the parents of six children.

 Their son, Spencer, worked as a Radio Host on "The Big Show" on 1280 KZNS (AM).
 He was also an anchor of Gameday Coverage of Utah Jazz for 1280/97.5 The Zone, NBA Analyst for KJZZ-TV and Root Sports Utah.

+Two other sons, Nate and Ben, along with son-in-law, Carras Holmstead, founded an apparel company called Rhone Apparel in 2014.
+Checketts later led two investment rounds, the first in 2022 to buy out the private equity firm L Catterton.
+The Checketts family now controls the business.

+A daughter, Lily Checketts Shimbashi, is founder of Sports-ish, a sports and media company.
+She was honored at the Sports Business Journal's 2025 World of Congress where she was a featured speaker.

+Awards and honors

+Checketts was honored as a Sports Business Journal "Champion" in 2025.